abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 just the settling of the mind, the peacefulness of the mind, a peaceful abiding.

-Question: Could you please explain the death process?
+Q: Could you please explain the death process?
 What happens to us as we die or as the body dies?
 How quickly does rebirth occur?
 Is there anything in those last moments of that life that affects how we are
 reborn: our thoughts, our environment, how we are being cared for, our mature or not-so mature emotions, and so forth?

-LPP: One of the things that is good to take into account is that when we think about the death process, we often think, “There I am, in my bed at home, surrounded by my family and loved ones, and then I mindfully pay attention to the death process.”
+A: One of the things that is good to take into account is that when we think about the death process, we often think, “There I am, in my bed at home, surrounded by my family and loved ones, and then I mindfully pay attention to the death process.”
 In reality, more often what happens is